Kazusa42/DOTA-processing/README.md

 ```
 class_name.txt: img_id, configdence, 8 poly coords.
 ```
-This function is relaised in `formatRes`.
+This function is realised in `formatRes`.

 ### Merge
 ```